 Novel Strategies Increased the Number of Usable Donor Livers for Transplant, Helping to Save More Patients’ Lives

-In March 2022, the NYU Langone Transplant Institute welcomed three new physicians to its Liver Care and Transplant Program: transplant surgeons Karim J. Halazun, MD, and Adam Griesemer, MD, and medical director Patrick G. Northup, MD.
+In March 2022, the NYU Langone Transplant Institute welcomed three new physicians to its liver transplant program: transplant surgeons Karim J. Halazun, MD, and Adam Griesemer, MD, and medical director Patrick G. Northup, MD.
 The trio’s overriding goal is to help as many patients as possible receive lifesaving liver transplants.

 Nationally, some 14,000 patients are on the waitlist for a liver transplant, and while 9,000 will ultimately receive one, that still leaves a sizable gap.
 To help close it, NYU Langone has redoubled efforts to move as many patients as possible off the waitlist.
 In 2022, the team performed 100 liver transplants, a record for the program since its inception in 1998 and nearly double its 2021 total of 54.
 This growth reflects a program on the rise.
 Along with the increase in volume, it has a perfect 1-year patient survival rate of 100 percent.
 What’s more, its 1-year functioning graft survival rate is 97 percent, well above the national average of 92 percent.

 “We’ve changed the infrastructure and the mindset,” said Dr. Northup, who is also a professor in the Departments of Medicine and Surgery at NYU Grossman School of Medicine.
 “A new approach has enabled us to move patients off the waitlist faster and increase the number of people we can help.”